bigoshunane/Pewlett-Hackard-Analysis-Data-Modeling/README.md

 2. To use postgresql to create table schemata and queries to design tables to hold dataset and do analysis.

-3. To do dataset testing and validation by developing python scripts connecting with SQL Alchemy.
+3. (Bonus) To do dataset testing and validation by developing python scripts connecting with SQL Alchemy.

 # 1. Data Modeling